 Having a plan upfront makes it easier to focus on task completion instead of forgetting who said what at the last meeting or having to sift through dozens of email chains for the latest update.

 An effective project communication plan also saves you the effort of having to answer individual “what’s the status” emails.
-When there is a plan to ensure that all stakeholders are kept appropriately informed, your project team can respond to change, manage clients, and maintain a good standard of communication.
+When there is a plan to ensure that all stakeholders are kept appropriately informed, your project team can respond to change, ensure good client management, and maintain a high standard of communication.

 Introducing Wrike's communication plan template